 Pied – A French Bulldog with a pied coat means it is mostly white with more obvious patches of brindle or fawn.

-There are some colors associated with the French Bulldog that
+Some colors associated with the French Bulldog

 Comparison Against Other Breeds